-- An Everglades Forever Act Annual Report, required by §373.4592(12), submitted to the Department of Environmental Protection, the Governor's office and the leaders of the Florida Legislature.
-That report must include a summary of the water conditions in the Everglades Protection Area, the status of the impacted areas, the status of the construction of the STAs, the implementation of the BMPs and actions taken to monitor and control exotic species. - An annual peer-reviewed report, required by §373.4592(4)(d)6., F.S., also submitted to the Department, the Governor and legislative leaders regarding the research and monitoring program that summarizes all data and findings as an update on topics included in the 1999 Everglades Interim Report, required by §373.4592(4)(d)5., F.S. - A Joint Legislative Committee on Everglades Oversight (JLCEO) Report, required by §11.80(4), Florida Statute, submitted to the legislative committee and addressing changes to the Everglades Construction Project, and analyzing costs and revenues. - A Non-Everglades Construction Project permit annual report, required by §373.4592(9)(k) and (l), F.S., and by DEP Permit No. 06, 502590709, to be submitted to the Department and address water quality at structures associated with the Everglades Protection Area that are not included in the Everglades Construction Project.
-This report also addresses schedules and strategies to improve that water quality. - A 404 permit report(s), required by Permit No. 199404532, submitted to the U.S. Army Corps of Engineers and addressing the District's strategy for achieving water quality standards and updating the Corps on the activities authorized or otherwise regulated by the permit. - A series of reports on the Stormwater Treatment Areas from National Pollutant Discharge Elimination System permits and Everglades Forever Act permits and to be submitted to the Department and the U.S. Environmental Protection
+• An Everglades Forever Act Annual Report, required by §373.4592(12), submitted to the Department of Environmental Protection, the Governor's office and the leaders of the Florida Legislature.
+That report must include a summary of the water conditions in the Everglades Protection Area, the status of the impacted areas, the status of the construction of the STAs, the implementation of the BMPs and actions taken to monitor and control exotic species.

-Agency.
-These permits require information on the quality of water discharged from the treatment systems, as well as the progress of the treatment systems at improving water quality.
+- An annual peer-reviewed report, required by §373.4592(4)(d)6., F.S., also submitted to the Department, the Governor and legislative leaders regarding the research and monitoring program that summarizes all data and findings as an update on topics included in the 1999 Everglades Interim Report, required by §373.4592(4)(d)5., F.S. - A Joint Legislative Committee on Everglades Oversight (JLCEO) Report, required by §11.80(4), Florida Statute, submitted to the legislative committee and addressing changes to the Everglades Construction Project, and analyzing costs and revenues. - A Non-Everglades Construction Project permit annual report, required by §373.4592(9)(k) and (l), F.S., and by DEP Permit No. 06, 502590709, to be submitted to the Department and address water quality at structures associated with the Everglades Protection Area that are not included in the Everglades Construction Project.
+This report also addresses schedules and strategies to improve that water quality. - A 404 permit report(s), required by Permit No. 199404532, submitted to the U.S. Army Corps of Engineers and addressing the District's strategy for achieving water quality standards and updating the Corps on the activities authorized or otherwise regulated by the permit. - A series of reports on the Stormwater Treatment Areas from National Pollutant Discharge Elimination System permits and Everglades Forever Act permits and to be submitted to the Department and the U.S. Environmental Protection Agency.
+These permits require information on the quality of water discharged from the treatment systems, as well as the progress of the treatment systems at improving water quality. - An annual report on the Everglades Comprehensive Restoration Plan (CERP) required under Section 373.470(7) Florida Statutes is also included in this 2003 Report.
+This requirement was met by stand-alone reports titled CERP 470 Reports for the last two years.
+As a result, Chapter 7 has been expanded to accommodate this reporting requirement and to provide more complete coverage of CERP as its many projects are implemented.

-This 2002 Consolidated Everglades Report is submitted in compliance with all these reporting requirements.
+This 2003 Everglades Consolidated Report is submitted in compliance with all these reporting requirements.
 By consolidating all the requirements into a single document, the District ensures that its evaluation of annual data on the Everglades is both comprehensive and cost-effective.
 Furthermore, the Consolidated Report is intended to ease the review process for other agencies, organizations and interested persons and provide a single source of information on the Everglades for use in decision-making.